 The New HSC Women’s Hospital

-With the opening of the new HSC Women’s Hospital, the present NICU in Blue Dr. Goodbear, Yellow Deer, and 735 Notre Dame Avenue will be amalgamating all of their current neonatal resources into a new and expanded Neonatal ICU and Intermediate Care Nursery.
-This means that a convalescing mother and her newborn requiring special attention will be cared for in the same building, rather than in three separate buildings.
+With the opening of the new HSC Women’s Hospital, the NICU in Blue Dr. Goodbear, Yellow Deer, and 735 Notre Dame Avenue amalgamated all of their neonatal resources into a new and expanded Neonatal ICU and Intermediate Care Nursery.
+This means that a convalescing mother and her newborn requiring special attention is cared for in the same building, rather than in three separate buildings.
 Care units will feature private rooms and rooms to accommodate multiple births.

-In total, there will be sixty beds organized around five pods.
-Each pod will have eight private neonatal rooms and two double rooms intended for twins, and its own supply and equipment storage areas for clean linen, supplies, respiratory, and other equipment.
-Each room will have observation windows and a live-feed camera for nurses to more easily monitor the babies.
-The pods will have a central team station with a med prep zone, DI station, and access to an emergency cart.
-The NICU will also include a pharmacy and infant nutrition prep area.
-The new NICU has made accommodations for families staying long-term, with a “family zone” featuring a kitchen, sleep area, and resource room.
+In total, there are sixty beds organized around five pods.
+Each pod has eight private neonatal rooms and two double rooms intended for twins, and its own supply and equipment storage areas for clean linen, supplies, respiratory, and other equipment.
+Each room has observation windows and a live-feed camera for nurses to more easily monitor the babies.
+The pods have a central team station with a med prep zone, DI station, and access to an emergency cart.
+The NICU also includes a pharmacy and infant nutrition prep area.
+There are accommodations for families staying long-term, with a “family zone” featuring a kitchen, sleep area, and resource room.
 A brightly lit hallway, with several private areas and seating, brings in sunshine while keeping parents nearby.
-Private meeting spaces will also be available for consultative and educational purposes.
+Private meeting spaces are also available for consultative and educational purposes.

 With the opening of the new HSC Women’s Hospital, the future of neonatal care has never looked brighter.
 Thanks to the enduring efforts of staff at HSC, neonates and their families will continue to receive the best care now and in future.